 Originally a chalk quarry, College Lake is situated in Buckinghamshire about 1/4 mile from the Grand Junction Arms pub.
 Over the years the old quarry has been transformed into what has become one of the major nature reserve and bird watching sites in the UK.

 College Lake boasts a number of hides dotted around the perimeter of the lake allowing bird watchers unrestricted viewing of the many bird species that breed, winter and migrate to and from the lake.

-Restaurant near Bulbourne Works
+Fine Dining near Bulbourne Works